openbikesensor/openbikesensor.github.io/README.md

 You can find this site at https://www.openbikesensor.org/

+## Contributing

+Please phrase your contributions as pull requests to the `main` branch.
+Once you have passed the review and your commit is merged they will be built by github pages and appear on https://test.openbikesensor.org.
+After validating that everything renders OK on the test site, they are ready to be merged to the `production` branch which in turn feeds the main site.

 ## Development

 Make sure to clone the repository with the `--recursive` flag, or if you forgot that, initialize submodules like this: